MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/maps-report-builder-and-ssrs.md

 -   Add parameters in expressions that define layer visibility to enable a user to show or hide specific map layers.

- For more information, see [Interactive Sort, Document Maps, and Links &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/interactive-sort-document-maps-and-links-report-builder-and-ssrs.md).
+ For more information, see [Interactive Sort, Document Maps, and Links &#40;Power BI Report BuilderS&#41;]/sql/reporting-services/report-design/interactive-sort-document-maps-and-links-report-builder-and-ssrs).

 ##  <a name="Legends"></a> Understanding Map Legends, Color Scale, and Distance Scale
  You can add a variety of legends to your report to help users interpret a map.
 Maps can include the following items: